 By Scott & Hayley from International Hot Dish

-Sigtuna, which lies just to the North of Stockholm, is one of the best places in Sweden to visit.
+Sigtuna, which lies just to the North of Stockholm, is a beautiful place to visit.

 With a population of only 8,500, it’s a popular destination for those of us who are saturated with city life.
 When you just need to get out of the city for a while, Sigtuna is a chill town ready to woo you with its history and culture.